ytgui/shadowsocks-naive/README.md

 # shadowsocks-naive

-**This project is under heavy development, so do not use it unless your are a developer and familiar with python**
+**This project is under heavy development, so do not use it unless your are a developer and familiar with Python.**

 ## Development Status
 |Step|Goal|Status|